 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report and the Directors' report.
 The Statement of financial position reflects the impact of assuming £25,197,000 of historic liabilities when the MCPS-PRS Alliance dissolved in 2013.
-As a result, PfM has a net deficit of £12,499,000 at 31 December 2021 (2020 - £58,746,000).
-This has decreased from 2021 mainly as a result of the defined benefit scheme deficit improving from a net deficit of £25,412,000 to a net surplus of £20,901,000.
+As a result, PfM has a net deficit of £40,258,000 at 31 December 2022 (2021 - \pounds 12,499,000).
+This has increased from 2021 mainly to due to the defined benefit scheme surplus moving back to a net deficit position of £4,848,000 from a net surplus of £20,901,000, attributable to a decline in asset values and Actuarial Losses on long term gilt yields between 31 December 2021 and 31 December 2022.
 In March 2022, the latest triennial valuations of the pension schemes were completed.
 The deficit funding plan has been reassessed between PfM and the trustees of the schemes, following a significant improvement in the valuation of the schemes.
 The approved plan involves the Group continuing to make annual payments into both schemes through to June 2030, albeit at a reduced combined contribution value, with the intention of both schemes reaching self-sufficiency by December 2032.